mathleite/mathleite/README.md

 ## 💡 What Drives Me

-I’m a tech enthusiast who’s always chasing the next thing to learn — whether it's a new language, framework, or some obscure RFC no one's read.
-I love solving real problems (and occasionally creating some, just to make life interesting 😅).
+Tech enthusiast who’s always chasing the next thing to learn — whether it's a new language, framework, or some obscure RFC no one's read.
+I love solving real problems _(and occasionally creating some, just to make life interesting 😅)_.
 Building smart, practical solutions for challenges I face — that’s where I thrive.

 ---